vuejs/v2.vuejs.org/source/api/directives.md

 order: 6
 ---

-## Data Binding Directives
+## Reactive Directives

-> These directives can bind themselves to a property on the ViewModel, or to an expression which is evaluated in the context of the ViewModel.
+> These directives can bind themselves to a property on the Vue instance, or to an expression which is evaluated in the context of the instance.
 When the value of the underlying property or expression changes, the `update()` function of these directives will be called asynchronously on next tick.

 ### v-text